gcharalampous/lumerical-py-scripts/README.md

 ### Visual Studio Code

-In VScode you can add the following lines in the .json settings if you are coding on a windows machine.
+In VScode you can add the following lines in the .json settings if you are coding on a Windows machine.

 ```
     "terminal.integrated.env.windows": {
-    "PYTHONPATH": "C:\\Program Files\\Lumerical\\v222\\api\\python"
+        "PYTHONPATH": "C:\\Program Files\\Lumerical\\v222\\api\\python;D:\\Georgios\\Python - Scripts\\lumerical-py-scripts"
     },
     "python.envFile": "${workspaceFolder}/.env"
 ```
+The separator for Window's path is `;` while for Linux path is `:`.
+The Pythonpath here contains the path of the `lumapi` and the root path of the project.

-You need to create under the VScode workspace directory a file called `.env` and add your lumapi path in order to be loaded in your virtual enviroment.
+In addition, you need to create under the root project directory a file called `.env` to add your lumapi path and the directory of the root project.
 Like,

 ```
 PYTHONPATH=C:\\Program Files\\Lumerical\\v222\\api\\python